StefanK31/polygon-operations/README.md

 # polygon-operations
-simplifiers polygon and creates valid from unvalid polygon
+simplifiers polygons and creates valid polygons from non-valid polygons

-Basically, in this package, two functions are provided: one function to simplify a polygon and another to create a valid from a non-valid polygon.
+Basically, two functions are provided in this package: one function to simplify a polygon and another to create a valid from a non-valid polygon.
 They are called simplify_polygon() or create_valid_polygon(), respectively.
 Parameters concerning the desired precision should be supplied.